apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-fdb.md

   deployment.apps/fdb-kubernetes-operator-controller-manager created
   ```

-## Deploy FDB cluster
+## Deploy FoundationDB cluster
-Deployment examples for FDB are available in the fdb-kubernetes-operator repository.
+Deployment examples for FoundationDB are available in the fdb-kubernetes-operator repository.
 You can download and use them directly.
-1. Download the IP mode deployment sample from the FDB official website:
+1. Download the IP mode deployment sample from the FoundationDB official website:
   ```shell
   wget https://raw.githubusercontent.com/foundationdb/fdb-kubernetes-operator/main/config/samples/cluster.yaml
   ```